 The Netherlands international has sealed a deal to return to his former club in the Bundesliga, bringing to an end his two seasons in the Premier League at White Hart Lane

-The Netherlands international has returned for a second spell with the Bundesliga club, who he previously played for between 2005 and 2008 before moving to Real Madrid.
+The Netherlands international has signed a three-year contract and returns for a second spell with the Bundesliga club, who he previously played for between 2005 and 2008 before moving to Real Madrid.

 Van der Vaart went on to join Tottenham in 2010 and has played in both of their Premier League matches this season despite repeated speculation linking him with the German club.